fanzhang312/Data-deduplication/README.md

 	Right now, only chunking and identify the duplicated data chunks are implemented.
 The deduplication part is not implemented.

-If export the source code into a runable jar file then could run as:
+If export the source code into a runable jar file then could run as (Example):

-`java -jar jarname.jar 1 /Users/fan/Documents`
+    java -jar deduplication.jar 1 /Users/fan/Documents

+    The above command will choose fixed size chunking for directory /Users/fan/Documents.
+All the file inside that directory will be chunked into 1MB sized chunks.
+If duplicated chunks found, it will print out the file which contains the duplicated chunks.

+    If want to use file based chunking, 2 need to be specified.
+Then if there is duplicated files in the given directory, the file name will be returned.

+    3 is specified, then it will perform content defined chunking for given directory.
+For each file, it will return the number of chunks be generated and number of duplicated chunks.